forethoughtde/fb-messenger/README.md

 ### We recommend you to start from top to bottom, and refactor, refactor, refactor

-1. Replace the “footer” HTML at the bottom of App.js using the src/Footer.js component.
+1. Replace the “footer” HTML at the bottom of App/index.js using the src/Footer.js component.

 2. Refactor the topbar section by creating a functional component and pass the dependencies via props.
 Make sure everything works Hint: this will be similar to Modal.js

-3. Create a component for “messenger” and pass down the dependencies from App via props.
+3. Create a component for “Messenger” and pass down the dependencies from App via props.
 Make sure everything works.
 You can start by making a Messenger folder with an index.js.

-4. Is there any state in app that should be in the Messenger component?
-Refactor this logic out of App.js and into Messenger.
+4. Is there any state in App/index.js that should be in the Messenger component?
+Refactor this logic out of App/index.js and into Messenger.
 Then, create further functional components from the contents of Messenger and pass them down dependencies via props.
-Hint: maybe you could have a Threads component, and maybe Conversation?
+Hint: Create a Threads.js file and a Chat folder with an index.js file inside the Messenger folder.

-5. Question: Is it possible to move showModal from app.js down the tree? why/why not?
+5. Question: Is it possible to move showModal from App/index.js down the tree? why/why not?

 6. Create a Link component for the a tags in the footer.
 Who are the children of the Link component?
 Link should receive a prop called `to` that becomes the href of the <a href={to} ...

-7. What do you think it would make sense to componentize next?
-Are there any parts on that view that you can reuse?
-Try to explain to a mentor what you want to refactor before you code :)
+## Bonus exercise

+Split the Chat component into the following components:

+- ChatBar.js
+- Messages.js
+- UserDetail.js
+- index.js

 ## Learning objectives